 5. Benefits for hair

 Black seed oil is very nourishing for the hair.
-Black seed has antifungal, anti bacterial and anti-inflammatory properties which helps to manage scalp infections.
+Black seed has anti-fungal, anti-bacterial, and anti-inflammatory properties which help to manage scalp infections.
 Black seed oil stimulates the growth of thicker, longer, and stronger hair and helps to prevent hair fall.
 It also conditions and protects hair from damage.
 It softens hair without making it greasy.
-It hwlps to eliminate dandruff amd moisturizes the hair.
+It helps to eliminate dandruff and moisturizes the hair.

 You can easily make a black seed hair oil at home

 - 200 ml coconut oil

 Grind the black seed and fenugreek seed separately.
 Mix them together and put the powder in a glass jar.
 Now add the oils to it and mix well.
 Screw the lid tightly.
 Now place this in a sunny spot for a month.
 You can also keep it in a cupboard for 6-8 weeks.

 Filter the oil and store it in a glass container.
 Use this oil twice a week.
 Massage your scalp with it and keep it for at least 2-3 hours.
 You can also apply it at night and wash it in the morning with mild shampoo.

 This oil helps hair growth, prevents hair oil, and reduces the chances of any infection.
 Any natural remedy has to be used consistently to see results.
 You will start seeing results in 2-3 months.
 More on the health benefits of coconut oil

 6. Black Seed Health Benefits for Respiratory Conditions